Preparing for Your 2024 RFP? Here Are 7 Steps for a Better Transportation Bid

-And there is still a lot of uncertainty in the current environment, which makes preparing for your next transportation bid — also known as a Request for Proposal (RFP) — a daunting task.
+But there is still a lot of uncertainty, which makes preparing for your next transportation bid — also known as a Request for Proposal (RFP) — a daunting task.

 Setting (and sticking to) a sound transportation management strategy now will pay dividends throughout the year.

-If you want improved carrier performance and more predictable freight spend, keep reading.
+Want improved carrier performance and more predictable freight spend?
+Keep reading.

 7 Steps for a Better RFP